-Divorce is always complicated, and if your spouse has left the State of Texas, the divorce process will likely be more complicated still.
 If you are pursuing a divorce and your spouse no longer lives in Texas, you need a skilled Central Texas divorce attorney on your side.
-The fact that your spouse no longer lives in Texas will likely slow down the divorce process.
+Contact the Law Office of Brett H. Pritchard today to discuss options for your divorce case.

 Obtaining a Texas Divorce

-Every state has its own unique requirements when it comes to divorce, and Texas is no exception.
-Further, every divorce is unique to its own set of circumstances.
-It is important to be aware that Texas has specific residency requirements that you must meet before you can move forward with a divorce:
+Every divorce is unique.
+Further, every state has its own unique requirements when it comes to divorce, and Texas is no exception.
+Texas has specific residency requirements that you must meet before you can move forward with a divorce:

-To file a Texas divorce petition, the filing spouse must have domiciled – or maintained primary residence – in Texas for the six months prior to filing and must have been a resident of the county filed in for at least 90 days prior to making that filing.
+To file a Texas divorce petition, the filing spouse must have domiciled—or maintained primary residence—in Texas for the six months prior to filing and must have been a resident of the county filed in for at least ninety days prior to filing.

 A spouse who lives outside of Texas may file a Texas divorce suit against a Texas resident if that resident meets the above requirements.